CiscoSE/Meraki_PSK_Update/README.md

 Project short description and introduction.

-> This script retreives the networks in a Meraki organization with MR access points, looking for a target SSID (i.e. "Guest), and prompts for a new PSK, and updates the value.
+1. This script retrieves the networks in a Meraki organization with MR access points
+2. Looks for a target SSID (i.e., "Guest") with WPA encryption mode
+3. Prompts for a new PSK
+4. Updates the PSK value

 ## Features

-- Project feature

-## Solution Components

-Brief overview of the components involved with this project.
+- Determine Meraki networks with MR APs
+- Look for the target SSID in each network
+- Prompt for new PSK value
+- Backup the configuration to a CSV
+- Update the PSK value

 ### Cisco Products / Services

+- Python 3.8
-- Cisco Product
+- Cisco Meraki

 ## Usage

-How to use this project.

-## Installation

-How to install or setup the project for use.

-## Documentation

-Pointer to reference documentation for this project.
+1. Add the following environment variables to the Windows machine that will run this script:
+   Variable: "MERAKI_API"
+   Value: <Your Meraki Dashboard API key>
+2. Install the required packages from the **_requirements.txt_** file.
+   - Create a Python virtual environment: [Python 'venv' Tutorial](https://docs.python.org/3/tutorial/venv.html)
+   - Activate the Python virtual environment, if you created one.
+   - `pip install -r requirements.txt`
+3. Run the script with `python psk_update.py`